ahmediqbg/ahmediqbg.github.io/content/homepage/about.md

 ## Self Introduction

-<i><small>This site.</small></i>
+<i><small>This site will only give you a rough idea of my personality, as text cannot express how outgoing I am</small></i>

-I'm a Senior at Harding University, and used to work as a private tutor for C++, JavaScript, and varouis math levels ranging from calculus to differential equation .
+I'm a senior at Harding University, and used to work as a private tutor for C++, JavaScript, and varouis math levels ranging from calculus to differential equation .

-In my free time I like to bake, go cycling, play video games, and scuba dive (if I have enough time).
+In my free time I like to play soccer, go cycling, listen to music, and try new food.

-Check out <u>[my GitHub](https://github.com/HenryFBP/)</u> for code that I make, and message me if you'd like to get tutored on something or have any questions.